JustinTutu5100/LMS-prototype-/README.md

 LMS Project
 Project Overview

-WorkerConnect LMS is a web app where people can:
+WorkerConnect LMS is a web-based learning system where users can:

 Take courses
 Track their progress
-Manage users
+Manage accounts

-There are different roles:
+The system supports different roles:

-Learners (students)
+Learners
 Admins
 Content creators

-The system is built to be easy to expand and well organized.
+It is designed to be simple, scalable, and easy to maintain.

 Tech Stack